cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Collaboration/Organization/Organization Settings/SAML SSO/_index.md

 If you have problems setting up SAML SSO, see our [troubleshooting tips](#troubleshoot-your-saml-sso-configuration).

+## Enforce SAML SSO

+SAML SSO enforcement reqiures organization users to sign in to Cobalt only through [SAML SSO](/getting-started/glossary/#saml-single-sign-on-sso).
+Once the enforcement is on, other authentication methods will no longer work.
+This affects the following roles:

+{{% owner-member-team-member %}}

+To enforce SAML SSO for your organization:

+1. Navigate to **Settings** > **Identity & Access**.
+You must have SAML SSO configured.
+1. Under **SAML 2.0**, turn on the **Enforce SAML** toggle, and confirm your action.
+1. Notify users that now they must sign in through the selected identity provider.
+We don't send any notifications, so make sure that SAML enforcement doesn't disrupt your workflows.

 ## Configuration Instructions for Specific Identity Providers

 **You can configure SAML SSO with your preferred identity provider**.
 Here are instructions for some popular IdPs: